git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     .ENDIF

-But on most Linux systems and MacOS, GNU Make is the default so they get to do:
+But on most Linux systems and macOS, GNU Make is the default so they get to do:

 {line-numbers=off}
     IF